Domenico Mustafà: Life

-Domenico Mustafà was born in the comune of Sellano, province of Perugia and had been castrated due to a bite from a pig.
+Domenico Mustafà was born in the comune of Sellano, province of Perugia, and had been castrated due to a bite from a pig.

 He became a famous soprano castrato with the Cappella Sistina in the Vatican.
 He was particularly admired for his performances of Handelian music.
-At his prime Mustafà possessed a voice of superior strength and beauty, and he mastered the trills and coloraturas to the utmost perfection.
+At his prime, Mustafà possessed a voice of superior strength and beauty, and he mastered the trills and coloraturas to the utmost perfection.
 According to Franz Habock, he had a voice "as sweet and pleasant as that of a woman" with a usable range of at least 2 octaves from C4 to C6.

 Mustafà was also a composer—among his works were a famous "Miserere" and "Tu es Petrus secundum magnum."
 Admitted to the Cappella Sistina in Rome as a chorister in 1848, he soon became famous for his singing, intelligence, and gifts as a composer.
 In 1855 he made his debut as a composer in a "Miserere" for six voices, with high acclaim.
 Five years later, in 1860, he was appointed as choir director by the pope Leo XIII.

-Being a man of great honor and responsibility, he was eventually nominated as a possible candidate, and finally elected, for the post of "Direttore Perpetuo" of the Sistine Chapel in 1878.
+Being a man of great honour and responsibility, he was eventually nominated as a possible candidate, and finally elected, for the post of "Direttore Perpetuo" of the Sistine Chapel in 1878.
 However, even before 1878, he was already involved in directing the Chapel after the death of its former director Giuseppe Baini.
 Also, he was an honoured lifetime member and president of the musical organisation "Società Musicale Romana" in Rome.

 He came close to returning to the operatic stage when Richard Wagner considered casting him as Klingsor in Parsifal in 1882.
 However, the whole idea was abandoned shortly afterwards due to a role confusion—the emasculated Klingsor was not a castrato, but a eunuch castrated past puberty and thus singing baritone, not soprano.